MetaDocencia/docs/english/CODE-OF-CONDUCT.md

 ## Our standards

-We do not tolerate harassment of MetaDocencia participants in any form.
+We do not tolerate harassment at MetaDocencia in any form.

-#### Examples of behavior that contribute to creating a positive environment for our community
+#### Examples of behaviors that contribute to creating a positive environment for our community:

 * Demonstrating empathy and kindness to others
-* Respecting different opinions, points of view and experiences
+* Respecting different opinions, points of view, and experiences
 * Giving and accepting appropriate constructive feedback
 * Accepting responsibility and apologising to those we affect for our mistakes, learning from experience
 * Focusing on what is best not only for us as individuals, but for the community at large